Louis Whyte

-Louis Australia Whyte (c.
-1852 – 3 April 1911) was an Australian amateur tennis player and golfer.
+Louis Australia Whyte (1852 – 3 April 1911) was an Australian amateur tennis player and golfer.
 He won the Intercolonial Lawn Tennis Championships twice, in 1881 and 1883.
 In golf he won the Victorian Golf Cup in 1894 and the Australian Amateur in 1900.

 Early life

-Whyte was the son of Charles James Whyte.
+Louis Whyte was born in Hobart in 1852, the son of Charles James Whyte.
 He first married Margaret Skene, the daughter of late Hon.
 William Skene on 30 April 1879.
 However Margaret died in London less than three months later, aged 26.
 He was married again in 1889, in London, to Minna Burnett.
 Minna, a widow, was the daughter of Charles Ibbotson.
 Louis and Minna had a son, Louis Melville Whyte who was born in London in 1890.

 Tennis career

 White won the "Intercolonial Lawn Tennis Championships", twice, in 1881 and 1883.
 The 1881 championship was played on grass at the Melbourne Cricket Ground.
 Frank Highett, the defending champion, reached the final again but lost to Whyte.
 The 1882 championship was played on the asphalt courts.
 Whyte reached the final and met Arthur Keyser, a member of HMS Nelson.
 Whyte won the first set, but Keyser took the next three to win the championship.
 Whyte reached his third successive final in 1883 where he beat Walter Carre Riddell in three straight sets.
 1885 saw a repeat of the 1883 final between Riddell and Whyte.
 A different scoring system was in use that year.
 There were no sets, the winner being the first to reach 25 games.
 Riddell took a 12 games to 1 lead and eventually won by 25 games to 13.

 Whyte represented Victoria in their intercolonial matches against New South Wales, which started in 1885.
 He played in the inaugural match in Sydney in 1885 and in both matches in 1886.